bahtiyartan/troia/docs/66FTP.rst

 Listing Files
 -------------

 FTP Infrastructure supports listing files.
-Operation is fired by FTPRUNCOMMAND command’s LISTFILE variation and executed as working directory.
+Operation is fired by FTPRUNCOMMAND command's LISTFILE variation and executed as working directory.
 Result of this command must be assigned to a table symbol, similar to FILELIST command.
 This command also allows some other operations on FTP server for more information please see the command help.
 Here is the syntax to list files:

 ::